LeelaChessZero/lc0/README.md

 Then either:

 7. Hit `Enter` to build it.
-8. Resulting binary will be `build/lc0.exe`
+8. Resulting binary will be in `build/lc0.exe`

 Or.